-A PCP/AP shall remove the scheduling information contained in the Extended Schedule element corresponding to a deleted Extended DBand TSPEC identified by the TSID and destination DBand STA.

 Editor instruction: insert the following subclauses

-DBand TS Traffic Types
+DBand Allocation Formats

 General

-A DBand STA supports TS operation as described in subclauses 10.4.1 through 10.4.14.
-Using the Extended DBand TSPEC the DBand STA can schedule two types of TS: isochronous and asynchronous.
-It should establish an isochronous TS if it needs periodic access to the channel and does not expect to change the amount of time allocated frequently.
-It should establish an asynchronous TS if it expects to make requests for channel time and wishes to reserve a minimum amount of channel time to satisfy for those requests when they occur.
+A DBand STA manages allocations and TSs as described in subclauses 10.4.1 through 10.4.14.
+Using the Extended DBand TSPECelement, a DBand STA can define two types of allocation scheduling: isochronous and asynchronous.
+It should establish an isochronous allocation if it needs periodic access to the channel and does not expect to change the amount of time allocated frequently.
+It should establish an asynchronous allocation if it expects to make requests for channel time and wishes to reserve a minimum amount of channel time to satisfy for those requests when they occur.

-Isochronous TS support
+Isochronous allocations

-In order to request the setup of an isochronous TS, a STA shall set the Traffic Type field in the Extended DBand TSPEC element to zero.
+In order to request the setup of an isochronous allocation, a DBand STA shall set the Allocation Format field in the Extended DBand TSPEC element to zero.

-Following the successful admittance of a isochronous TS, the PCP/AP should allocate time in the BI to meet the periodicity and minimum allocation requirements specified in the Extended DBand TSPEC.
+Following successful admittance of an Extended DBand TSPEC with isochronous allocation, the PCP/AP should allocate time in the BI to meet the periodicity and minimum allocation requirements specified in the Extended DBand TSPEC element.

-The PCP/AP should ensure that over each Allocation Period, the sum of the time allocations is at least the Minimum Allocation.
-In addition, the PCP/AP should ensure that each individual SP allocation has a minimum duration of at least Minimum SP Duration.
+Referring to fields in the Extended DBand TSPEC element, the PCP/AP should ensure that over each Allocation Period, the sum of the time allocations is at least the Minimum Allocation.
+In addition, the PCP/AP should ensure that each individual allocation has a minimum duration of at least Minimum Duration.
 See 8.4.2.117, 9.33.7 and 9.33.7.4 Pseudo-static allocations.

-NOTE – With an isochronous TSPEC, the allocation period defines the period over which the channel time allocation repeats.
+NOTE – With an isochronous Extended DBand TSPEC, the allocation period defines the period over which the channel time allocation repeats.
 The scheduler ought to ensure that at least the minimum allocation is made within each allocation period.
 The allocation may be composed of multiple SPs.
 The scheduler will also ensure that each SP making up the allocation is no shorter than the minimum SP duration.
 The scheduler is free to position the SPs that make up the allocation anywhere in the allocation period.
 The scheduler may allocate up to the maximum allocation each allocation period if resources permit.

-Asynchronous TS support
+Asynchronous allocations

-The STA uses the SPR frame to request channel time for asynchronous traffic.
+A DBand STA uses the SPR frame to request channel time for asynchronous traffic.

 For each TID, source DBand STA and destination DBand STA tuple, the PCP/AP can maintain the amount of outstanding channel time that needs to be allocated.
-Each time it receives the SPR frame the amount of outstanding channel time is set to the value received in the SPR frame from the source DBand STA for the identified TID and destination DBand STA.
+Each time it receives an SPR frame the amount of outstanding channel time is set to the value received in the SPR frame from the source DBand STA for the identified TID and destination DBand STA.
 The amount of outstanding channel time is decreased by the amount allocated when channel time is schedule for that TID, source DBand STA and destination DBand STA tuple.

-A STA may use the Extended DBand TSPEC to reserve resources for asynchronous traffic.
-In this case, the STA shall set the Traffic Type field in the Extended DBand TSPEC element to one.
-The PCP/AP should only admit an asynchronous TS if it is able to meet the minimum allocation requirements specified in the Extended DBand TSPEC.
+A DBand STA may also use an Extended DBand TSPEC to reserve resources for asynchronous traffic.
+In this case, the STA shall set the Allocation Format field in the Extended DBand TSPEC element to one.
+The PCP/AP should admit an asynchronous Extended DBand TSPEC only if it is able to meet the minimum allocation requirements specified in the Extended DBand TSPEC element.

-NOTE – With an asynchronous TSPEC, the STA registers the minimum allocation it expects within the allocation period while an SP request is in effect that is greater than the minimum allocation specified.
-In addition, the STA expects that each SP allocation will be at least Minimum SP Duration microseconds in duration provided the outstanding SP request is at least that much.
-In admitting the TSPEC, the PCP/AP ought to ensure that there are sufficient resources available to meet the TSPEC requirements.
+NOTE – With an asynchronous Extended DBand TSPEC, the DBand STA registers the minimum allocation it expects within the allocation period while an SP request is in effect that is greater than the minimum allocation specified.
+In addition, the STA expects that each allocation will be at least Minimum Duration microseconds in duration, provided the outstanding SP request is at least that much.
+In admitting an Extended DBand TSPEC, the PCP/AP ought to ensure that there are sufficient resources available to meet the TSPEC requirements.

 PTP TS Operation